emigarluv/multimodal-web-tool-previews/README.md

 🌐 [Live App](https://myctis.utep.edu/mpo/mwt/)

-The Multimodal Web Tool is a web-based application funded and supported by the **El Paso MPO**, designed to visualize performance metrics for driving, transit, walking, biking, freight, and air quality across regional corridors.
+The Multimodal Web Tool is a web-based application funded and supported by the **El Paso MPO**, designed to visualize performance metrics for driving, transit, walking, biking, and freight across regional corridors.
 It helps planners, and local leaders to better understand how the transportation system is performing across the El Paso region.

 ---